Pavitra554/Weather_App/README.md

 # Project Name : Weather App

-This is a weahter app build with React Native.
-Which is useing openweather API for weather data.
+This is a weather app build with React Native.
+Which is using openweather API for weather data.

 # How it look's😎